rsaxvc/pyvirb/README.md

 ## Motivation

-Garmin published the VIRB API, but I haven't seen any projects to use it.
+Garmin published the VIRB API, but I haven't seen any python libraries that use it yet.

 ## Installation